ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

-The low variance case remains challenging; the problem can easily become unsolvable for \emph{degenerate columns} where, for example, $\forall k, \Sigma_{C_{i_k}} = "0"$.
 In some cases, we find that incorporating additional metadata (such as the filename of the table) can help with the classification task, but in other cases, we found that it simply biases the LLM to parrot back portions of the input string.

-Real-world data, including SOTAB, often contains duplicate columns.
-Despite being identical, these columns may have different ground truth labels.
-These effects can introduce noise in the accuracy measures; in SOTAB, for example, we manually inspect 500 samples from the benchmark and estimate that 1\% of ground-truth labels are noisy.

-\paragraph{Context sampling in ArcheType. } We begin by sampling a large number of unique values from the column, using this $U_i$ as our initial context sample.
-We sample until $|U_i| = \phi_i$ or all unique values in the column have been exhausted.

-We employ weighted sampling according to an importance function $f$.
-The probability of selecting an element \( \sigma \) from \( U_i \) under \( P_{U_i} \) is given by:

-We consider multiple importance functions, depending on the dataset in question.
-Our standard $f$ is string length, as we find that long strings are more likely to contain useful information than short ones.
-For the American Stories (amstr) benchmark described in \Secref{sec:new-benchmarks}, we find that an importance function which prioritizes samples that include any target class name is more effective.